chipsalliance/firrtl-spec/spec.md

 In other words, when we compare two types, we expand all type aliases recursively until we are left with type expressions that have no aliases.
 For instance, in the above example, we can connect `in.w`{.firrtl} to `w`{.firrtl} since their types, `WordType` and `AnotherWordType` respectively, both expand to `UInt<32>`{.firrtl}.

-TODO: Type equivalence should mention this.
-TODO: Can type aliases be recursive?
-Are they in scope of each other?

-TODO: Mention that `type` is a top-level decl.
-TODO: How global?
-Global to the `circuit`?

 The `type`{.firrtl} declaration is globally defined and all named types exist in the same namespace and thus must all have a unique name.
 Type aliases do not share the same namespace as modules; hence it is allowed for type aliases to conflict with module names.

-TODO: Is there a rationale for this design choice?
-TODO: Namespaces

 ## Type Inference